-- 1. Existing Conditions - Describe existing road network in vicinity of site, including number of travel lanes, pavement/shoulder widths, speed limits, intersection geometry, and traffic control. - Describe results of traffic counts during weekday peak times (7:00 to 9:00 a.m.; 4:00 to 6:00 p.m.) at the following intersections: - NY Route 52/Loch Sheldrake Road (CR 104) - o Lock Sheldrake Road/Main Street (CR 104)/Mongaup Road - Loch Sheldrake Road (CR 104)/Old Liberty Turnpike (CR 107)/Anawana Lake Road (CR 103) (Thompson, NY) - Anawana Lake Road (CR 103)/Whittaker Road - Anawana Lake Road (CR 103)/Kutsher Road - Anawana Lake Road (CR 103)/Fraser Road - NY Route 42/Anawana Lake Road (CR 103) - o Liberty Street/Broadway (NY Route 42)/Prince Street - Traffic data shall be adjusted to reflect a baseline analysis condition that represents local seasonal peaking characteristics. - The characteristics of weekday and weekend traffic volumes and directional distribution patterns on the study roadways will be documented from existing available traffic data published by the New York State Department of Transportation ("NYSDOT"). - 2.
-Future No-Build Traffic Conditions - Calculate and apply annual growth factor to existing traffic volumes to project volume to 2027-the year the Proposed Action is expected to be completed. - Include traffic from other development projects, including proposed, approved, and projects under construction.
+- Describe existing road network in vicinity of site, including number of travel lanes, pavement/shoulder widths, speed limits, intersection geometry, and traffic control. - Describe results of traffic counts during weekday peak times (7:00 to 9:00 a.m.; 4:00 to 6:00 p.m.) at the following intersections: - o NY Route 52/Loch Sheldrake Road (CR 104) - o Lock Sheldrake Road/Main Street (CR 104)/Mongaup Road - Loch Sheldrake Road (CR 104)/Old Liberty Turnpike (CR 107)/Anawana Lake Road (CR 103) (Thompson, NY) - o Anawana Lake Road (CR 103)/Whittaker Road - o Anawana Lake Road (CR 103)/Kutsher Road - o Anawana Lake Road (CR 103)/Fraser Road - o NY Route 42/Anawana Lake Road (CR 103) - Liberty Street/Broadway (NY Route 42)/Prince Street - o Old Liberty Road (CR 107)/Kutsher Road - o Old Liberty Road (CR 107)/Fraser Road - Traffic data shall be adjusted to reflect a baseline analysis condition that represents local seasonal peaking characteristics. - The characteristics of weekday and weekend traffic volumes and directional distribution patterns on the study roadways will be documented from existing available traffic data published by the New York State Department of Transportation ("NYSDOT").

+2. Future No-Build Traffic Conditions

+- Calculate and apply annual growth factor to existing traffic volumes to project volume to 2027-the year the Proposed Action is expected to be completed. - Include traffic from other development projects, including proposed, approved, and projects under construction.

-- 3. Potential Impacts of Proposed Action - Estimate the amount of traffic to be generated by the Proposed Action when fully built-out and, if significant adverse impacts are found, estimates of the amount of traffic to be generated for interim development phases.
+3. Potential Impacts of Proposed Action

+- Estimate the amount of traffic to be generated by the Proposed Action when fully built-out and, if significant adverse impacts are found, estimates of the amount of traffic to be generated for interim development phases.
 The trip generation should be based on the Institute of Traffic Engineers (ITE) Trip Generation (10th Edition) Land Use Code (LUC) 220 (low-rise multi-family housing).
 The trip generation estimate shall identify the traffic generated during the weekday AM and PM peak hours. - Describe the number of vehicles entering and exiting the site from each entrance for weekday AM and PM peak hours. - Identify the estimated trip distribution of site traffic origins and destinations within the study area and identify the assignment of trips to specific roadway travel paths. - Calculate intersection Level of Service (LOS) using the procedures of the Highway Capacity Manual, 6th Edition.
 The software used for this analysis shall comply with NYSDOT's Approved List of Traffic Analysis Software (see EB 17-026).
 The capacity analysis will be conducted for Existing, Future No-Build, and Future Build volume conditions.
 The analysis will report the average vehicle delay and LOS grade.
 Summary reports will be provided as an appendix to the study to identify the data inputs and additional standard performance metrics such as volume-to-capacity (v/c) ratios and vehicle queue lengths. - Conduct a sensitivity analysis to assess the reserve capacity available at the primary site access intersection with CR 104 and at the junction of CR103-104-107.
 Use this data and the available count data from NYSDOT to provide a qualitative assessment of summer weekday versus summer weekend traffic operations in the Future Build condition. - Describe internal circulation, including adequacy of access, parking, and road widths. - Conduct a sight-distance analysis for all three (3) site access intersections with the surrounding roadway network.
-The analysis will consider the applicable Intersection Sight Distances (ISD) and Stopping Sight Distance (SSD) criteria. - Provide crash summary evaluation. - 4.
-Proposed Mitigation - Recommend traffic and safety improvements as may be required based on the analysis, and address timeline for implementation of any proposed measures. - Discuss additional mitigation measures that may be necessary including but not limited to offsite improvement or redesign of the Proposed Action to reduce or eliminate significant impacts.
+The analysis will consider the applicable Intersection Sight Distances (ISD) and Stopping Sight Distance (SSD) criteria. - Provide crash summary evaluation.